ashtonb0001/BO2-Public-Mods/ReadMe.md

 Discord: Ashton Biehl#6969

+This adds the ablity to see your Bank amount on screen and allows the option to show other players bank

 1. Simply install the universal bank script from the link above
 2. Then drag the addon gsc in script/zm